 The relationship that we have with our main primary feeder schools (John Ray Junior, Notley Green Primary, White Notley, White Court, Rayne and Terling) is one that we value highly and we work together with all these schools to support them by offering specialist activities and equipment.
 We also have a comprehensive transition programme to make the move up to secondary school as smooth as possible.

 We also have an excellent relationship and work closely with the other secondary schools in the area; Alec Hunter Academy, Tabor Academy and Honywood Community Science School.
-We regularly host Master classes that all these schools attend and frequently visit them for various events.
-Braintree Sixth Form was established through the learning partnership held between these schools with teaching staff in the sixth form drawn from our partner schools as well as from Notley.
+Braintree Sixth Form was established through the learning partnership held between these schools.

 We are always keen to engage with local businesses as we want to ensure that we are equipping our students with the most favourable skills for future employment.
 We really appreciate local businesses that are able to come in and share their expertise with us and support us with more practical approaches.

-We have a Safer School Police Officer who is at the school on a regular basis and we work closely with the local team of PCSOs to provide our students with various opportunities to become more involved with their local community.
-Braintree District Council offers workshops for our students on topics such as underage drinking and drug use.
+We work closely with the local team of PCs and PCSOs to provide our students with various opportunities to become more involved with their local community.
+When Braintree District Council offers workshops for our students on topics such as underage drinking and drug use, we always strive to take full advantage of these opportunities.
 In addition to this we are also in the process of developing a youth forum as part of the council so that students can have a say in the changes to their local area and gain an insight into how the council operates.

 As you can see, we have some great relationships in place and we value each and every one very highly.
 We are always keen to be involved with new community groups, local businesses and other groups so if this is something that interests you please contact the school on 01376 556300.